Data center server racks representing enterprise middleware infrastructure

 How does WebLogic factor into the cost?

 WebCenter runs on WebLogic Server.
 Some editions include restricted use WebLogic, while full use is a separate license.
 The grant in your ordering document decides whether WebLogic adds cost.
+Oracle describes the editions on its WebLogic Server pages.

 What drives Oracle WebCenter cost in 2026?

 There is no single list price, because the figure moves with metric, component mix, and hardware.
 The structure, though, is predictable once you know the inputs.
+Oracle sets the basis in its pricing documentation.

 Oracle WebCenter cost drivers, 2026 buyer view